romaricpascal/romaricpascal.is/thoughts-and-drafts/components-on-the-server.md

 - a helper for handling classes.
 Similar to [JavaScript's `classnames` package][npm-classnames], that accepts string, arrays, but most importantly hashes of classes with true/false (`true`, the class appears, `false` it doesn't)
 - a helper for handling class
 - aria-... support
-- a `merge_html_attributes` helper for merging hashes of HTML attributes together, taking care of merging classes appropriately (relying on the `classname` helper)
+- a `merge_html_attributes` helper for merging hashes of HTML attributes together, taking care of merging classes appropriately (relying on the `classname` helper) as well as [some ARIA attributes][ember-attribute-merge-aria-issues]

 - inlining SVGs, transforming them at runtime (adjust viewBox, set title, remove focusable for IE11, add default "role: presentation" for icons…), handle spriting when SVGs are repeated (for ex. when rendering a collection), load SVGs optimized by Webpacker, from node_modules